 Add Tables Using HTML Codes

-Another way to add tables on your WordPress page or post is by using HTML codes.
-This method needs a technical skill and basic understanding of codings.
+Another way to add tables to your WordPress page or post is by using HTML codes.
+This method needs technical skills and a basic understanding of codings.

 Create a new page or post on WordPress, add Custom HTML block.

-Copy the codes below and paste it on the HTML block:
+Copy the codes below and paste them on the HTML block: